leontoeides/indicium/README.md

 * `0.4.0`: **Any dependent software should see if (or how) the updated defaults change search behaviour and tweak accordingly before adopting the 0.4.0 update.**

-* `0.3.7`: An experimental feature is now disabled by default to reduce resource consumption.

-* `0.3.6`: Implemented `DerefMut` which gives access to the search index's underlying `BTreeMap`.
-Implemented `clear()` which is a convenience method for clearing the search index.

-* `0.3.5`: Peformance improvements.

-* `0.3.4`: Peformance improvements.

-* `0.3.3`: Fix: `cargo test` failed.
-Sorry.

-* `0.3.2`: Fix: issue with search indexes that do not use keyword splitting.

-* `0.3.1`: Autocomplete no longer offers previously used keywords as options.

-* `0.3.1`: Added `maximum_keys_per_keyword` getter method.

-* `0.3.1`: Added `autocomplete_with` and `search_with` methods which allow
-ad-hoc overrides of the `AutocompleteType`/`SearchType` and maximum results parameters.

-* `0.3.0`: Added new search type `SearchType::Live` which is for "search as you type" interfaces.
-It is sort of a hybrid between `autocomplete` and `SearchType::And`.
-It will search using an (incomplete) string and return keys as the search results.
-Each resulting key can then be used to retrieve the full record from its collection to be rendered & displayed to the user.

 # Quick Start Guide